Thomas Francis Madden

 - Died January 20, 1954 in Cambridge, MA USA

 Bunny Madden played three seasons in the big leagues.
-With the 1910 Boston Red Sox, he had 40 plate appearances and posted a batting line of .371/.436/.457.
-The next season, split between the 1911 Red Sox and the 1911 Philadelphia Phillies, he had his most playing time, with a .264 batting average in 93 plate appearances.
+With the Boston Red Sox in 1910, he had 40 plate appearances and posted a batting line of .371/.436/.457.
+The next season, 1911, split between the Red Sox and the Philadelphia Phillies, he had his most playing time, with a .264 batting average in 93 plate appearances.

 Madden appeared exclusively at catcher.

 Madden played at least 13 seasons in the minors.
-He was with teams in Lynn (Massachusetts) in 1906-07 and Portland (Oregon) in 1908 before coming to the majors.
-After his time in the majors, he played for many more years, including in 1912-17 with Montreal.
+He was with the Lynn Shoemakers in 1906-1907 and the Portland Beavers in 1908 before coming to the majors.
+After his time in the majors, he played for many more years, including from 1912 to 1917 with the Montreal Royals.